inner-clarity/InnerSight/docs/en/not_sexual_preference.md

 ## Evolutionary and Functional Perspective

-### Adaptive Function vs. Identity Expression

-From an evolutionary perspective (Gilbert, 2019), emotional regulation strategies have evolved to **promote individual survival** in contexts of threat or instability.
-In contrast, sexual orientation is linked to **formation of reproductive and social bonds**.

-**Functional convergence:**
+From a biological perspective:

-- Emotional regulation → survival of the self
+- Emotional regulation helps to **survive in moments of stress**.
-- Sexual orientation → connection with others
+- Sexual orientation is related to **bond formation**.

-Confusing both functions distorts the biological and psychological understanding of human behavior.
+They are distinct functions, although sometimes misinterpreted.

 ---

 ## Implications for Religious Practice

-### Harmony between Science and Doctrine
+### Ministering with Understanding and Charity

 The doctrine of The Church of Jesus Christ of Latter-day Saints teaches that "the Lord looketh on the heart" (1 Samuel 16:7).
-Judging a regulatory need as if it were a moral or sexual issue contradicts this fundamental principle.
+The Savior taught us not to judge by appearances (John 7:24).
+When a person uses a strategy to manage stress or anxiety, what matters is their intention and heart, not the external form of their behavior.

-Additionally, the mandate of charity—"the pure love of Christ" (Moroni 7:47)—demands **presumption of spiritual innocence** until there is clear evidence of deliberate moral choice, not neurological need.
+Supporting with understanding—instead of assuming motives—is an expression of "the pure love of Christ" (Moroni 7:47).
+This demands **presumption of spiritual innocence** until there is clear evidence of deliberate moral choice, not neurological need.

 ### Harm from Erroneous Sexualization

-When a regulatory behavior is interpreted as sexual preference, it produces:
+**When a regulatory need is misinterpreted**

-- Unnecessary stigmatization
-- Spiritual exclusion based on misunderstandings
+Some faithful members have felt that their spiritual belonging is questioned due to misunderstandings about their mental health needs.
+This can lead to:

+- Isolation from family or congregation
+- Difficulty accepting help
-- Loss of trust in leaders and community
+- Loss of trust in the ministering process
-- Distance from the Savior due to lack of understanding

-This harm does not reflect God's will, but the risk of applying **human judgments without revealed or scientific foundation**.
+That is why it is vital to **learn before assuming, and listen before judging**.

 ---